 Are there any concerns before the implant procedure?

 Different factors determine if a patient is a candidate for implant restorations.
 To receive teeth implants, you need to be in good overall health.
-If you are free of active gum disease and other infectious oral conditions, we can proceed with the dental implant treatment.
+We can proceed with the dental implant treatment if you are free of active gum disease and other infectious oral conditions.
 Otherwise, a complication may occur.
-If you meet the following qualifications, you are an ideal candidate for dental implants.

 - Adequate jawbone to support an implant